 Of course, SBUX gapped down nearly as much in June, bottoming at 48—its lowest share price in more than three years.
 Prior to the Q4 earnings report, the stock was still in recovery mode, trading below its January and April highs.
 Investors were looking for a reason to buy SBUX stock; once they got one, it kept rising after breaking through three-year resistance near 61 in early November.

-While it was a bad month for the market, October was good for U.S. retail sales, which were 0.8% higher than last October—the second-highest year-over-year sales increase this year.
+While it was a bad quarter for the market, Q4 was good for U.S. retail sales, which were 1.1% higher year over year in October and 0.2% higher in November (December retail data has yet to be released).
 That came on the heels of a third quarter in which consumer spending grew at its fastest pace in nearly four years.

-While retail stocks as a group still struggled the last two months, shares of restaurants and fast-food chains held up well.
-Look at some of these October-November returns in fast food stocks (during which time the S&P 500 fell 5.3%):
+While retail stocks as a group still struggled the last few months, shares of some restaurants and fast-food chains held up well.
+Those included:

 2019 Outlook for SBUX Stock

-Beyond that, the fundamentals look good—the stock trades at a reasonable price-to-earnings (P/E) ratio of 20 even after the recent run-up, and analysts anticipate 9.5% EPS growth and 5.6% sales growth in 2019.
+Beyond that, the fundamentals look good—the stock trades at a reasonable price-to-earnings (P/E) ratio of 20 even after the recent run-up, and analysts anticipate 9.5% EPS growth and 5.6% sales growth this year.

-Add in the positives in the chart, with both moving averages on the rise since late August, and there’s a lot to like about SBUX stock heading into the new year.
+Add in the positives in the chart, with both moving averages on the rise since late August, and there’s a lot to like about SBUX stock this year.

-Starbucks might be just the wake-up call your portfolio needs after a two-month slumber!
+Starbucks might be just the wake-up call your portfolio needs after a three-month slumber!

 Note: SBUX was recently featured in Cabot Top Ten Trader.
 To receive further updates on the stock, and to get the names of the 10 hottest stocks on the market every week, consider taking a trial subscription to this momentum-stock advisory.
 For details, click here.